willdurand/Hateoas/README.md

 }
 ```

-It is worth mentionning that you can **force** whether you want an absolute or
+It is worth mentioning that you can **force** whether you want an absolute or
 relative URI by using the third argument in both the `getLinkHref()` method and
 the `link` function.